Alarty/RNN_EUR_CAD/README.md

         - Split should not be random because of periodicity.
 Split should cut the train/test on a specific date
 - Model Construction
     - Definition
+        - Try GRU, LSTM and ARIMA to compare these models and learn the pros/cons
-    - Graph definition
+    - Parameters
+        - Use Adam optimizer and MSE loss
+        - 1 hidden layer of 256 neurons to start, may evolve
+        - Learning rate to tweak according to loss curves
 - Model Train
     - Evaluation and boards
+        - Tensorboard setup to monitor training and results
     - Gather results

-To do list :
+### To do list (sorted by priority) :
+* Try different starting time
+* Try a longer full LSTM sequence ? (not only the N last to guess the next)
+* Create bunch of viz un tensorboard for data viz + model results viz and compare
+* Tweak model parameters
+* Save and reload models to gain time
 * Add other date info for information (holiday, christmas, or even raw day/month) ?
-* Try a longer full LSTM sequence ? (not only the N last to guess the next)
+* Try ARIMA
+* Web Scrapping input

+### Launch Tensorboard on Windows
+>.\venv\Scripts\python.exe .\venv\Lib\site-packages\tensorboard\main.py --logdir=runs